Protecting Women’s Dignity in Goa: Ranragini Wing Demands Urgent Ban on Obscene App

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-They petition the Goa Superintendent of Police to ban a mobile app alleged to promote obscenity and defame Goan women.
-The move frames this as a matter of women’s dignity and online safety, calling for swift takedown actions under existing cyber laws.
+HJS’ Ranragini Wing submitted a formal memorandum to the Goa Superintendent of Police urging an immediate ban on a mobile application alleged to promote obscenity and defame Goan women.
+The request calls for swift, proportionate enforcement under existing cyber laws.

-It cites enforcement under the Information Technology Act, 2000, and relevant provisions of the Indian Penal Code addressing obscenity and defamation.
-The memorandum links online content concerns to legal remedies and platform accountability.
+The post refers to the Information Technology Act, 2000, and relevant provisions of the Indian Penal Code addressing obscenity and defamation.
+It also mentions inquiry, digital evidence preservation, platform notices, and app-store takedown actions through due process.

-The memorandum suggests community safeguards such as digital literacy workshops, school and college awareness drives, and confidential reporting mechanisms to prevent harassment and defamation.
-It also calls for collaboration among civil-society organizations, dharmic community leaders, and law enforcement to promote responsible technology use.
+The post recommends digital literacy workshops, school and college awareness drives, and confidential reporting mechanisms.
+It also encourages cooperation among civil-society organizations, dharmic community leaders, and law enforcement.